awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **How do Lightsail instances perform?**
 Lightsail instances are specifically engineered by AWS for web servers, developer environments, and small database use cases\.
 Such workloads don't use the full CPU often or consistently, but occasionally need a performance burst\.
 Lightsail uses burstable performance instances that provide a baseline level of CPU performance with the additional ability to burst above the baseline\.
 This design enables you to get the performance you need, when you need it, while protecting you from the variable performance or other common side effects that you might typically experience from over\-subscription in other environments\.
 If you need highly configurable environments and instances with consistently high CPU performance for applications such as video encoding or HPC applications, we recommend you use [Amazon EC2](https://aws.amazon.com/ec2/)\.

+**How do I know when my instances are bursting?**
+On the CPU utilization metric graphs for your instance, you will see a sustainable zone, and a burstable zone\.
+Your Lightsail instance can operate in the sustainable zone indefinitely with no impact to the operation of your system\.
+Your instance may begin operating in the burstable zone when under heavy load\.
+While operating in the burstable zone your instance is consuming a higher amount of CPU cycles\.
+Therefore, it can only operate in this zone for a limited period of time\.
+For more information, see [Viewing instance metrics in Amazon Lightsail](amazon-lightsail-viewing-instance-health-metrics.md)\.
+Add a metric alarm to be notified when your instance’s CPU utilization crosses from the sustainable zone to the bursting zone\.
+For more information, see [Creating instance alarms in Amazon Lightsail](amazon-lightsail-adding-instance-health-metric-alarms.md)\.

 **How do I connect to a Lightsail instance?**
 Lightsail offers a 1\-click secure connection to your instance's terminal right from your browser, supporting SSH access for Linux/Unix\-based instances and RDP access for Windows\-based instances\.
 To use 1\-click connections, launch your instance management screens, choose **Connect using SSH** or **Connect using RDP**, and a new browser window opens and automatically connects to your instance\.